ComputerScienceHouse/csh-eval/frontend/README.md

 function.
 To see how to call a function in Hamlet, look at the [Yesod Shakespeare Templates][shakespeare] page.

-If you need to call the API from javascript, we provide that funcitonality too!
+If you need to call the API from javascript, we provide that functionality too!
 Just call the function listed in the API specification for Javascript and it will handle the ajax call.
 Provide a callback, and you are all set with your data in hand!